4100 S Lake Shore Dr (map and directions)

 - Life guard first aid station

-Oakwood Beach features an accessible beach walk, parking and restrooms.
+Oakwood Beach features an accessible beach walk and accessible restrooms.

 Please follow the rules while you’re at the beach:

 - Swim only when lifeguards are on duty.

 - Only Coast Guard approved flotation devices are permitted.